Danaus chrysippus, the dancing African Queen or Plain Tiger

 Hostplant(s): The larvae feed on plants from several families, such as the Apocynaceae, Plumbaginaceae, Convolvulaceae, Moraceae, Euphorbiaceae and many others (check wikipedia’s link below for detailed listing).
 Favourite hostplants are Calotropis gigantea and Asclepias curassavica.

-Other external links:
+Other external link:

 Update: 31st Dec.
 2010